GISW SOC 3170/5170 Seminar in Sociology: Social Movements and Collective Action -- 3 unit(s)

 Additional Course Materials

-A course packet containing reading materials is available from the Guided Independent Study Office for $53.
+A course packet containing reading materials is available from the Guided Independent Study Office.
 Also, video documentaries (available through eLearning video streaming or via weblink): Freedom on My Mind (1994), The Last Abortion Clinic (2005), This is What Democracy Looks Like (2000), Maquilapolis (2006).

 University Book and Supply (UBS) carries most books used in GIS courses.
 Search for textbooks by course choosing "UNIV.NORTHERN IOWA" and the term you are enrolled in and GSW (web) or GSP (print) for the section.